Genesis Noir: Reception

+Critical reviews

 Genesis Noir received "generally favorable reviews" on Metacritic, ending up with a score of 77 based on 18 reviews for the PC version and a score of 81 for both the Nintendo Switch as well as the Xbox One version.

 Malindy Hetfeld of Eurogamer praised the game's visuals, writing that "The art style itself may not look like much in still images, but brilliant whites, beautifully smooth animations and occasional yellow accents combine into something overall quite memorable.
 There is simply no other game that looks like Genesis Noir right now."
 Hetfeld also enjoyed how the game taught the player using visual cues instead of tutorials.
 "It never tells you what to do...
 You're completely left alone to work out how to proceed, and the fact that this is even possible with zero hand-holding feels like a substantial game design achievement to me."

-Rock Paper Shotguns Nate Crowley noted that there wasn't much actual gameplay in Genesis Noir "there’s not that much playing in this game...
+Rock Paper Shotguns Nate Crowley noted that there wasn't much actual gameplay in Genesis Noir "there's not that much playing in this game...
 It is, in essence, an animated film, with bits where you borrow the main character in order to tackle strange, cosmic minigames."
 Crowley liked the aesthetic of the game, writing that the visual style was unique, comparing its unique art style favorably to Spider-Man: Into the Spider-Verse.
 He additionally criticized some of the game's puzzles as being confusing. "there were some failures of intuitive design, where I was left aimlessly clicking around the screen".

 Nintendo Life gave the Nintendo Switch version of the game 5 stars out of 10, calling it "a bad way to play a good game" while citing the awkward control scheme, visual and audio glitches, and poor performance as issues that hindered the port's quality.